Residence Life Policies

 A.7.
 Check-In & Check-Out Process

-Upon checking-in to a new room, residents will be given a room condition report, keys, and a mailbox key.
-At the request of Residence Life, residents may also be required to meet with their RA to sign a Roommate/Suite mate Contract, etc. Residents must complete the check-out process within 24 hours of their last final exam or by noon of the last day the halls are open.
+Upon checking in to a new room, residents will be given a room condition report, keys, and a mailbox key.
+At the request of Residence Life, residents may also be required to meet with their RA to sign a Roommate/Suite mate Contract.

+Residents needing to leave Mount Mercy must complete the check-out process within 24 hours of their notice of exit, last final exam, or by noon of the last day the halls are open.
 Any deadline extensions must be approved by the Assistant Director of Residence Life.
 Hall closing information will be provided via email, flyers and floor meetings.
 Any damage to the room/suite will be charged to the students account.
-Failure to follow posted and written information about the checkout process may be assessed additional administrative charges.
+Any failure to follow posted and written information about the checkout process may be assessed additional administrative charges.
 This includes check-outs during the middle of the year due to room changes, petitioning out of the housing agreement, removal from the halls, etc.